Charmarke1/VLans/README.md

 Since we only have three PC we will only use the first three usable IP of each network

-Now we have to isolate each group of PC on 3 diferent network/Default Gateway.
+Now we have to isolate each group / VLan  of PC on 3 diferent network/Default Gateway.

 - VLAN 10 – Assigned to the first 3 PCs.
      - Default Gateway: 192.168.1.0/29